 To make the question mandatory, you can toggle the validation on and select ‘Force Response’.
 It is off by default.
 When ‘Force Response’ is not enabled, respondents can continue with the survey without selecting answers.
-If respondents go through all the pages in the questionnaire without selecting answers, the response is still considered complete.
+If respondents go through all the pages in the online questionnaire without selecting answers, the response is still considered complete.
 You can enable the required option to make a question required so that respondents can continue with the survey only after responding to the questions.